backstage/backstage/docs/features/software-catalog/descriptor-format.md

 ### `title` [optional]

-A nice display name of the entity, to be presented in user interfaces instead of the `name` property above, when available.
+A display name of the entity, to be presented in user interfaces instead of the `name` property above, when available.

 This field is sometimes useful when the `name` is cumbersome or ends up being perceived as overly technical.
 The title generally does not have as stringent